stephenneale/seng371-group16/Assignment 3.md

 not feasible to implement this in time.
 Instead, Recently Viewed shows pages that the user has been to most recently only (with frequency playing no part).
 Despite this, the Recently Viewed module is fully functional, and browsing pages on the app will cause it to update.

+Finally, given that login/authentication would require cooperation from UVic University Systems, we created a mockup of the login flow for a user logging into the webapp.
+This flow is presented in slides as a PDF file, [which can be viewed here.](as-developers/Assignment%203/DimSpaceMfaMockUp.pdf)